KyberNetwork/smart-contracts/integration.md

 A return value of `0` indicates that an exchange from `source` to `dest` is currently not available.
-This could be either because kyber network does not support an exchange between such pair, or because the reserve supply is temporarily depleted (this is a rare event).
+A value of `0` in the slippage price indicates that transaction might be reverted and not completed.
+We note that the worst case scenario is always for the transaction to be reverted due to either sudden change in rates or even inventory depletion, but these events are rare.

 ## Trade execution
-To make an exchange via wallet application, one should call
+To make an exchange, one should call
 ```
+    function trade(
+        ERC20 source,
-function walletTrade( ERC20 source, uint srcAmount,
+        uint srcAmount,
+        ERC20 dest,
+        address destAddress,
-                ERC20 dest, address destAddress, uint maxDestAmount,
+        uint maxDestAmount,
         uint minConversionRate,
-                bool throwOnFailure,
+        address walletId
-                bytes32 walletId ) payable returns(uint)
+    )
 ```
 In general, this function convert `source` token to `dest` token and send it to `destAddress`.